 Choosing the right tow vehicle requires research

 When you’re choosing the right tow vehicle, you want to avoid the mistake of generalizing towability based on brand or model.
-Don’t buy your toad based on a generalization because you could discover after the fact that the particular vehicle you purchased is the one model in that line that is not towable.
+Don’t buy your toad based on a generalization.
+You could discover after the fact that the particular vehicle you purchased is the one model in that line that is not towable.

-Even in a brand like Jeep, which makes many different towable models, there are subtle differences within each line, that will make the vehicle compatible with towing or not.
+Even in a brand like Jeep, which makes many different towable models, there are subtle differences within each line.
+Those differences make the vehicle compatible with towing or not.
 It could be the difference between the 4-liter automatic and the 3.2-liter automatic.

 In a different model, the standard transmission is towable but the automatic transmission is not.
-To make this even more confusing a particular make and model might be towable one year but not the next, and salespeople can get confused by all these subtle nuances, just like buyers.
+To make this even more confusing a particular make and model might be towable one year but not the next.
+Salespeople can get confused by all these subtle nuances, just like buyers.

 According to Jim Harmer in this Camper Report article,